By Alyse Bacine

 • Safety considerations for different populations

-This knowledge allows you to explain processes to clients in accessible language and make informed adjustments when needed.
+This knowledge lets you explain processes to clients in accessible language and make informed adjustments when needed.
 It also helps you recognize when symptoms indicate medical attention rather than continued breathwork.

 Psychological Aspects of Breathwork